 Despite many Americans having concerns about the appearance of their teeth, the average person only brushes their teeth for 45 to 70 seconds a day in findings from the Academy of General Dentistry.
 Experts recommend brushing teeth twice a day for two minutes.
 Maintaining good oral hygiene is an important factor in the appearance of your teeth, and investing in one of the best electric toothbrushes or the best electric toothbrushes for kids can go a long way.

 In this article, we will dive into the science behind the color of our teeth.
 We look at whether yellow teeth are a sign of poor health, and what you can do to improve the appearance of yellow teeth.
+You can read more about ways to naturally whiten teeth to see which methods are worth trying and which you should avoid.

 Are teeth naturally yellow?